shadps4-emu/shadPS4/documents/building-linux.md

 Click on Configure, select "Unix Makefiles", select "Specify native compilers", click Next and choose `clang` and `clang++` as the C and CXX compilers.
 Usually they are located in `/bin/clang` and `/bin/clang++`.
 Click on Finish and let it configure the project.

 Now every option should be displayed in red.
-Change anything you want, then click on Generate to make the changes permanent, then open a terminal window and do steps 2 and 3 of Option 1.
+Change anything you want, then click on Generate to make the changes permanent, then open a terminal window and do step 2 of Option 1.

 #### Option 3: Visual Studio Code